AMD takes the wraps off new Instinct MI300X chips for AI workloads

 - Oracle, which plans to add AMD Instinct MI300X-based instances to support its Oracle Cloud Infrastructure (OCI) Supercluster with ultrafast RDMA networking.

-“AMD Instinct MI300 Series accelerators are designed with our most advanced technologies, delivering leadership performance, and will be in large scale cloud and enterprise deployments,” said Victor Peng, president, AMD.
+“AMD Instinct MI300 Series accelerators are designed with our most advanced technologies, delivering leadership performance, and will be in large scale cloud and enterprise deployments,” said Victor Peng, president of AMD.

 “By leveraging our leadership hardware, software and open ecosystem approach, cloud providers, OEMs and ODMs are bringing to market technologies that empower enterprises to adopt and deploy AI-powered solutions.”